 I love this recipe with fresh peaches.
 Porter peaches to be exact, they’re a local tradition.
 I’m sure your area has some version of local peaches too, use them when you can.

-But, the best part about our peach crumb bar recipe is that you can use fresh ripe peaches, canned peaches, or frozen peaches.
+But, the best part about our recipe is that you can use fresh ripe peaches, canned peaches, or frozen peaches.
 That means you can make this one year-round, not just in the summer!

 When using canned peaches drain them first.
 You don’t want a ton of liquid to make your crust soggy.
-Taste the peaches before adding any sugar and reduce the sugar called for as needed.
+Taste the peaches before adding any sugar and increase or reduce the sugar as needed.

 Allow frozen peaches to thaw a bit so that you can drain off some of the excess liquid frozen peaches seem to have.